benmvp/react-workshop/src/react/05-form-submit/README.md

 # Step 5 - Form Submit

-You will notice that so far we've been getting instant results when typing in the search query field.
+You will notice that so far we've been getting "instant" results when typing in the search query field.
 This means that while we're typing a search query, we're getting intermediate results for word partials.
 In the real word, this could hammer an API unnecessarily.
+In addition, by the time we get the results, we've already typed the next character so the UI feels a bit jumpy.

 So the goal of this step is to require submitting the search query field in order to trigger retrieval of new results.